Amos47/2400/Chapter5/Ch05_Basics.md

 Despite the fact that the survey link is broken, this is an interesting place to start:

 >"A recent study [link broken] by Whiting and Williams interviewed a range of social media users and explored what keeps them coming back to social networks.
-[They found that people use SM for the following reasons (I assume not in any particular order.)
-I have added some editorial comment following each reason, to which we will later refer.]
+They found that people use SM for the following reasons (I assume not in any particular order.)
+I have added some editorial comment following each reason in [square brackets].

 >Social interaction – social media, not surprisingly, allows people to be social.
 They meet new people and keep in touch with friends, acquaintances and family.
 [People are social animals - we need social interaction or at least *most* of us do - in order to validate our existence.
 SM provides such contact, albeit not very *rich* contact.
 Physical touch is essential.]
 >
 Information seeking – this refers to the process of finding information about products/services, keeping up to date with real-world social events, and learning new things.
 [Humans are innately curious about our surroundings.
-We have survived through the millennia by being constantly aware of what is in our surroundings and what is friend and what is foe.]
+We have survived through the millennia by being constantly aware of what is in our surroundings and what is friend and what is foe.
+This is context.]
 >
 Passing time – social media is a great time killer and can cure boredom whether at home, at school, or in the work place.
 [See later stats about just how much of our online time at work is actually work!]
 >
 Entertainment – games, music and videos are all accessed through social media.
 Watching the stream of updates from people is also a form of entertainment – whether intentionally humorous or not.
 [We all need a break from time to time. essentially the same as Passing time (above) and Relaxation (below).]
 >
-Relaxation – whilst people find others updates humorous, they also find them relaxing.
+Relaxation – whilst people find others' updates humorous, they also find them relaxing.
 Social media is a way to alleviate stress and escape from reality.
 [I'm not so sure this is any different from Entertainment...]
 >
 Expression of opinions – expressing thoughts and opinions, criticizing others and blowing off steam (either anonymously or named) is regularly undertaken through social media.
 [But trolling is a nasty business.]
 >